Consensys/doc.goquorum/docs/Tutorials/Quorum-Dev-Quickstart/Remix.md

-# GoQuorum Plugin for Remix
+# GoQuorum plugin for Remix

 The GoQuorum plugin for Ethereum's [Remix IDE](https://remix.ethereum.org) adds support for creating and interacting with private contracts on a GoQuorum network.

 ![screenshot](../../images/remix/quorum-remix.png "screenshot")

-## Using the Quorum Plugin for Remix
+## Using the Quorum plugin for Remix

 1. Go to the [Remix IDE](https://remix.ethereum.org).
    From the left menu select the **Plugin manager** tab, scroll down to **Quorum Network**, and **Activate**.